 The Bank derecognizes a financial liability when its terms are modified and the cash flows of the modified liability are substantially different.
 In this case, a new financial liability based on the modified terms is recognized at fair value.
-The difference between the carrying amount of the financial liability derecognized and consideration paid is recognized in profit or loss.
+The difference between the carrying amount of the financial liability derecognized and consideration paid is recognized in statements of income.
 Consideration paid includes non-financial assets transferred, if any, and the assumption of liabilities, including the new modified financial liability.

-If the modification of a financial liability is not accounted for as derecognition, then the amortized cost of the liability is recalculated by discounting the modified cash flows at the original effective interest rate and the resulting gain or loss is recognized in profit or loss.
-For floating-rate financial liabilities, the original effective interest rate used to calculate the modification gain or loss is adjusted to reflect current market terms at the time of the modification.
-Any costs and fees incurred are recognized as an adjustment to the carrying amount of the liability and amortized over the remaining term of the modified financial liability by re-computing the effective interest rate on the instrument.
+If the modification of a financial liability is not accounted for as derecognition, then the amortized cost of the liability is recalculated by discounting the modified cash flows at the original EIR and the resulting gain or loss is recognized in statements of income.
+For floating-rate financial liabilities, the original EIR used to calculate the modification gain or loss is adjusted to reflect current market terms at the time of the modification.
+Any costs and fees incurred are recognized as an adjustment to the carrying amount of the liability and amortized over the remaining term of the modified financial liability by re-computing the EIR on the instrument.